Micky1979/Build_Clover/README.md

 <h2>Other</h2>
 <p>
-Special thanks to the http://www.insanelymac.com baord and its members, who are testing the script and report issues.
+Special thanks to the <a href="http://www.insanelymac.com">Insanelymac baord</a> and its members, who are testing the script and report issues.
 </p>